pydicom/pydicom/doc/guides/user/working_with_overlays.rst

   ds.save_as("temp.dcm")

 Some changes may require other DICOM elements to be modified.
-For example, if the overlay data is reduced (e.g. a 512x512 image is collapsed to 256x256) then the corresponding (60xx,0010) *Overlay Rows* and (60xx,0011) *Overlay Columns* should be set appropriately.
-You must explicitly set these yourself; pydicom does not do so automatically.
+For example, if the overlay data is reduced (e.g. a 512x512 image is resized to 256x256) then the corresponding (60xx,0010) *Overlay Rows* and (60xx,0011) *Overlay Columns* should be set appropriately.
+You must explicitly set these yourself as *pydicom* does not do so automatically.